Travel Tips for Bella Italia

 Leave a photocopy of the front and back of your credit cards at home with a loved one, just in case.

 Tip #8: BRING A WATER BOTTLE - a non-disposable one, of course.
 Check out the water bottles that collapse and are therefore easy to carry.
-Summers in Italia are HOT.
+Summers in Italy are HOT.
 Stay hydrated.
 Water from public spickets with running, cool, fresh, clean, drinkable, refreshing water are common in Italian cities and villages.
 It's clean!
 It's safe.
 Avoid drinking from places where a sign is posted that reads "non potabile..." = undrinkable.

 Tip #9: SKIP THE LINES AND EITHER BUY YOUR TRAIN TICKETS FROM A KIOSK IN THE STATION OR AT A TRAVEL AGENCY.
 In the main train terminals in Roma, Torino, Napoli, Milano, Bologna and Firenze, the kiosks are in multiple languages, easy to operate and often less expensive than booking online or waiting in line at the station.
 Rarely do tickets sell out for a train ride, even during crowded summers.
 But, if you want to travel in assigned seats in 1st or 2nd class or book on a special train, like the Frecciarossa (the "Red Arrow" a fast and luxurious bullet train), buy your tickets in advance - a day or two prior to your train trip.
 Book the Frecciarossa when you need to travel in a hurry.
 This is Italy’s version of a bullet train - modern, bright red, very comfortable.
 It is worth the extra cost and a huge time savings when TIME is so precious on your holidays.
-Be sure to validate your ticket at a validation machines.
+Be sure to validate your ticket at a validation machine.
 Look for them as they are in different locations in each train station.
-If you can’t find one, as someone for help BEFORE you board.
+If you can’t find one, ask someone for help BEFORE you board.
 You may be fined by the conductor if you do not validate your ticket(s).

 Tip #10: LEARN THE ITALIAN NAMES OF THE CITIES YOU PLAN TO VISIT.
 Signage is in Italian of course, not English.